-Audits for Group reporting purposes were performed by the group audit team in the UK covering 47 components and by a component auditor in one UK component and one component in the USA.
-These audits covered 100% of total group revenue; 100% of group profit before taxation; and 100% of total group assets.
+We subjected all of the Group's 74 reporting components to audits for group reporting purposes of which 25 were audited by component auditors.
+These audits covered 100% of each of total Group revenue, Group profit before taxation and total Group assets.
 The segment disclosures in Note 2 to the consolidated financial statements set out the individual significance of a specific country.